If you find Firefox running so painfully slow that even loading a single page takes forever, don’t worry. It’s often not hard to fix at all…

 - Type 20 in the value box and press OK.

 Firefox still not getting any faster?
-Try Trick 5.
+Please try Fix 5, below.

 Another possible reason for this Firefox slowdown issue is malware attack, which can develop into a more serious problem like system crashes if unattended.
 So we might have to run a virus scan to keep things at bay.